drewolson/purescript-biscotti-session/README.md

 ```

 You create a `Memory` store by calling `Biscotti.Session.memoryStore` with a
 name for your session cookie.
-Note that this returns a `MonadAff m => m
+Note that this returns a `Effect SessionStore`
-SessionStore` because it requires initializing a `Ref`.
+because it requires initializing a `Ref`.

 ```purescript
 import Biscotti.Session as Session